rackerlabs/rackspace-how-to/content/cloud-files/best-practices-for-using-cloud-files.md

 #### How to label your containers

-When you organize your containers for an object storage solution, we recommend that you label the container based on the type of storage (perhaps based on the segment of the application accessing it).
+When you organize your containers for Cloud Files, we recommend that you label the container based on the type of storage (perhaps based on the segment of the application accessing it).
 We also recommend that you attach an incremental number to the label name to plan ahead in case the number of objects becomes too high.
 For example, a container name might look something like **personnel-00000**.

 A basic setup for web acceleration organizes content in separate containers such as images, CSS, JavaScript, videos, uploaded content, and so on.
 This